pubg/api-documentation-content/rst/getting-started.rst

 **page[number]=$page** - *a filter specifying which page of the leaderboard to check*

-Please be sure to replace '$platform' and '$gameMode' with the appropriate platform and game mode that you would like the leaderboard for.
+Please be sure to replace $platform and $gameMode with the appropriate platform and game mode that you would like the leaderboard for.
 You will also need to specify which page of the leaderboard you would like by replacing '$page'.
-The leaderboard includes the top 1000 players for the specified game mode separated into 10 pages of 100 players each, numbered 0-9.
+The leaderboard includes the top 1000 players for the specified game mode separated into 2 pages of 500 players each, numbered 0-1.
 The leaderboards will be updated every 2 hours.

 To see what the leaderboards response will look like, please head over to the :ref:`leaderboards` page.